andreasplesch/QGIS-X3D-Processing/README.md

    - support discrete and linear (interpolated) interpolation options
    - adopt color ramp and intervals from style
  - add accurate picking: done
- - passive picking: add crosshair at center and report values from there.
-For mobile.
  - added directional lighting: default orientation is from hillshade style azimuth and altitude, done
  - multidirectional option also supported, done
  - added svg knob to web page to interactively control directional light if available, with touch support